-ComboTherm does an excellent job of quickly making snowy and icy areas accessible by generating heat even under severe winter weather conditions.
+ComboTherm Calcium Chloride does an excellent job of quickly making snowy and icy areas accessible by generating heat even under severe winter weather conditions.
 It’s a great alternative to more expensive commercial products, and our clients that choose ComboTherm calcium chloride ice melt are consistently pleased with its ice melting power.

 While many ice melting formulas stop working under the coldest conditions, this unique formula is effective when you need it most.
 Our difficult northeastern weather conditions require a reliable product.
 When you can’t take the chance that someone will slip and fall or get in an auto accident on your property, ComboTherm is worth a closer look.